PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 10:16:46
+Last updated: 2024-04-06 10:17:19
-Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson
+Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
+Stinson out! - Barney Stinson